 When you can’t change your job or the environment you work in, the best idea is to ensure that you look after yourself at work as much as you can.
 In the end, workplace mental health also comes down to self-management and how well you can assert yourself and your needs.

 If your colleagues engage in toxic workplace behaviours, the best idea is to remain neutral and uninvolved or seek further help.
 It’s important to remember that you have autonomy and the power to choose which types of behaviours you allow.

 How can SupportRoom help with workplace mental health?

 If you are not sure how to best support yourself or your organisation, one thing you can do is get in touch with specialist support.

 At SupportRoom, we offer flexible therapy to employees and individuals who need mental health interventions but cannot wait for appointments or scheduled sessions.
 We know that work-related stress can be very demanding on our psychological health, hence we help you look after your mental health in a flexible and convenient manner that works for you.

-If you want to find out more information about us or schedule an appointment with a therapist, just get in touch.
+If you want to find out more information about us or schedule an appointment with a therapist, mentor or coach, just get in touch.